enricopolanski/functional-programming/README.md

 This technique requires a way to combine effects and the definition of an interpreter able to execute the side effects.

-The second technique is to enclose the computation in a think:
+The second technique is to enclose the computation in a thunk:

 ```ts
 interface IO<A> {